KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 Compare that to the [Processing](https://stackoverflow.com/questions/tagged/processing) or [p5.js](https://stackoverflow.com/questions/tagged/p5.js) tags.
 These tags only get a few questions per day, and generally only a [few people](https://stackoverflow.com/tags/processing/topusers) lurk and answer questions.
 This means that more time is spent on each answer, which leads to a different ecosystem than more popular tags.
 As a result, the Processing tags tend to have higher quality answers (imho), and are friendlier to novices than the Java tag.

 It's slightly more complicated than that.
 Questions usually contain multiple tags, so there's an interesting collision between these ecosystems.
 For example, when a Processing question gets tagged with the Java tag, all of a sudden it has all those Java eyeballs on it.
 These questions are often closed because they don't have a `main()` method, or as duplicates of the [canonical NullPointerException question](https://stackoverflow.com/questions/218384/what-is-a-nullpointerexception-and-how-do-i-fix-it).
 This gets pretty frustrating, because these are **not** valid reasons to close a Processing question: Processing does not require a `main()` method and can throw a `NullPointerException` from Processing's internal code.
-I got so frustrated by Java users incorrectly closing Processing questions that I made [this](https://meta.stackoverflow.com/questions/321127/processing-java) Meta post.
+I got so frustrated by Java users incorrectly closing Processing questions that I made [StackOverflow - processing-java](https://meta.stackoverflow.com/questions/321127/processing-java) Meta post.
 The point is: the rules and regulations of one part of Stack Overflow often don't make sense in other parts of Stack Overflow.

 I think this is a big cause of friction.
 When we talk about what Stack Overflow is, or what it should be, we're casting a net over 1000 different corners, all with their own users, rules, and expectations.